on June 17 2013

 • Eggshell and satin finishes offer a little bit of a sheen

-Preparation and Application: Prior to applying new ceiling paint, you’ll need to remove existing loose paint and wash off dirt, grease, mildew and any other stains that may be present.
+Prior to applying new ceiling paint, you may need to remove existing loose paint and wash off dirt, grease, mildew and any other stains that may be present.
 If you are sanding and scraping paint in older homes, make sure you protect yourself by using a respirator as the dust created may contain hazardous lead fumes.
 You may need to apply a primer coat before painting, so consult the manufacturer’s instructions.
 Spot-prime water stains with a primer specially designed to remove them.
 While painting is a fairly easy process, working with textured ceilings will require a little more time and effort.
-If you’re planning to repaint the entire room, paint the ceiling prior to doing walls and woodwork.
+If you are planning to repaint the entire room, paint the ceiling prior to doing walls and woodwork.
 Use rollers or large brushes for the bulk of the job and small brushes for edges and corners.

 • Glossy surfaces may need to be scuff sanded

 • Use a damp cloth to remove dust, and let ceiling dry before painting

 • Use a vacuum attachment to remove dust and cobwebs from textured ceilings

 • Apply paint when temps are between 50°F and 90°F (consult manufacturer’s instructions for specific